 Addiction is a powerful epidemic, impacting as many as 40 million Americans.
 Unfortunately, however, many of these individuals do not seek treatment for their addiction.
 Oftentimes, they are concerned about the initial detox process.
 Nevertheless, though the cravings and withdrawal symptoms associated with detox are unpleasant, this process has countless long-term benefits.
+This fear may cause many to wonder what happens during detox.
 At our drug detox in Atlanta, we provide medication-assisted treatment and around-the-clock supervision to ensure that the withdrawal process goes over as smoothly and safely as possible.

 Detoxification or “detox” refers to the process of cleansing someone’s body of all drugs and toxins before entering a drug or alcohol addiction treatment program.
 In fact, this initial step towards sobriety is essential in preventing relapse and improving a person’s overall health.
 Medically-supervised detox programs provide 24/7 support and supervision in order to maintain stability and monitor progress.

 Specific withdrawal symptoms depend on the drug someone is detoxing from and how severe the addiction is.
 That being said, there are certain symptoms that are common across the board.
 These include:

 The first step in our detox protocol is ensuring the vitals are stable.
 We will then evaluate the individual’s overall condition to determine what medications would be most useful at this time.
 Once decided, they get certain medications to help relieve cravings and lessen withdrawal symptoms.
 These medications include:

 Quitting drugs cold turkey leads to severe cravings and grave withdrawal symptoms.
 In addition, the complications that result from abruptly stopping drug use cause significant emotional and physical damage.
 Unfortunately, this damage can be lethal.
 The following withdrawal symptoms can become out-of-hand if you quit drug or alcohol use cold turkey: